aaaaaa123456789/libplum/docs/functions.md

 (For example, the image may have more than one frame, and the chosen format only supports single-frame images.)
 In that case, this function will fail; the error code returned through the `error` parameter will explain the reason for that failure.

+**Arguments:**

+- `image`: image that will be written out.
+- `buffer`: pointer to the memory region where the image data will be written.
+  If `size` is one of the constants indicating a [special storing mode][loading-modes], then this argument is the corresponding special value.
+- `size`: size of the memory buffer pointed to by `buffer`.
+  This argument can also be one of the [special storing mode constants][mode-constants] indicating that the image will instead be written out to a file, an automatically-allocated [`plum_buffer`][buffer] struct, or through callbacks.
+  (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal.)
+- `error`: pointer to an `unsigned` value that will be set to [an error constant][errors] if the function fails.
+  If the function succeeds, that value will be set to zero.
+  This argument can be `NULL` if the caller isn't interested in the reason why writing out the image failed, as the failure itself can be detected through the return value.

+**Return value:**

+If the function succeeds, it will return the number of bytes written.
+(If `size` equals [`PLUM_BUFFER`][mode-constants], then the return value will equal the size of the allocated buffer.)
+If the function fails, it will return zero (which is never a valid return value on success).
+In this case, if `error` is not `NULL`, `*error` will indicate the reason.

 **Error values:**